SuperSaiyajinStackZ/SuperSaiyajinStackZ.github.io/pages/projects/leafedit-pattern-editor.md

 This is LeafEdit's Pattern Editor as a separate app as well!

-### NOTE: This is not a save editor, for a save editor, please use [LeafEdit](https://github.com/Universal-Team/LeafEdit) instead.
+### NOTE: This tool can _only_ edit and store pattern.
+For a more featured Save Editor please use [LeafEdit](https://github.com/Universal-Team/LeafEdit) instead.

 ## Current Features